ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 #########################

-* ``EwmaAlpha``: The EWMA alpha parameter, which is the weight given to the most recent measured value when updating average metrics.
+* ``EwmaAlpha``: The EWMA alpha parameter, which is the weight given to the most recent measured value when updating average metrics values.

 * ``DumpTimeout``: The interval between successive dump operations.